Skip to main content

 (3) Accumulated personal leave credit may be transferred from one institution to another if the transfer is not for disciplinary purposes and there is not a break in OPI services exceeding six months.

 (4) An inmate who is released from incarceration may, with prior written approval of the chief of industries, be compensated for any unused accumulated personal leave.
-Inmates leaving OPI service, but not released from incarceration, shall not be compensated for unused accumulated personal leave credit, but such credit shall be maintained for six months.
-If the inmate returns to OPI service within six months, the inmate shall retain the accumulated personal leave credit.
+Inmates leaving OPI service, but not released from incarceration, are not to be compensated for unused accumulated personal leave credit, but such credit is permitted to be maintained for six months.
+If the inmate returns to OPI service within six months, then the inmate is permitted to retain the accumulated personal leave credit.
 If the inmate leaves OPI service for an educational program that exceeds six months, the inmate may retain accumulated personal leave credit if the inmate returns to OPI immediately following the inmate's participation in the educational program.

 (5) Personal leave may only be used as provided in this rule.
 It has no application to any job assignment other than those by OPI.